Food and drink labelling changes from 1 January 2021

 Labelling requirements

-- in the case of irradiated food, one of the following statements must appear in close proximity to the name of the food:
+In the case of irradiated food, one of the following statements must appear near the name of the food:

 Packaging wrappers (Vacuum packing)